-Themed around diaspora conversations, it dissects the current state of pop culture and more, with a slightly comedic bend.
-Hosted by J-Bug and Nalotu and it’s available on all platforms.
+Themed around diaspora conversations dissect the current state of pop culture and more, with a slightly comedic bend.
+Hosted by J-Bug and Nalotu, and it’s available on all platforms.

 Notable Episode – Antenatal Clinic: What to do next when you get Pregnant